Tyler Boyd Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Season Stats

-- Boyd (two red zone targets) has been the recipient of 15.4% of his team's 13 red zone pass attempts.
+- Boyd has seen the ball thrown his way two times in the red zone this season, 15.4% of his team's 13 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Ravens.